mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 scout had a voice.
 The flat structure of the Scout Service would soon be reflected in its fleet of starships as well.
-The venerable _Iiken_ -class scout/courier was adopted as the ship of choice, a small, durable, multi- faceted and most of all economical spacecraft that could be operated by a light crew (one individual if necessary) and which could perform most of the jobs the scouts needed done: communications, survey and
+The venerable _Iiken_ -class scout/courier was adopted as the ship of choice, a small, durable, multi-faceted and most of all economical spacecraft that could be operated by a light crew (one individual if necessary) and which could perform most of the jobs the scouts needed done: communications, survey and